Model module#

 - Parameters:

-only_deployed (Optional[bool], optional) – If it’s True, filter only models ready to be used (status == “Deployed”).
-Defaults to False
+only_deployed (Optional[bool], default=False) – If it’s True, filter only models ready to be used (status == “Deployed”).

 - Raises: